Rapteon/full-stack-open/part1/anecdotes/README.md

-# Exercise 1.12
+# Exercise 1.13

-App to show some anecdotes.
-With a button to display
+Added button to vote for anecdotes.
-random anecdotes.
+Votes are displayed below each anecdote.